asamy/ksm/README.md

 ### For Linux

-You're better off debugging it yourself or report the stack dump reported via dmeg or kernel panic.
+- `ksmlinux.ko` and `ksmlinux.o`
+- Stack dump from dmesg or kernel panic

 ## Thanks to...

 - Linux kernel (KVM)
 - HyperPlatform
+- XEN

 ## License